 We often read of adoptive parents being the “psychological parents” of adoptees.
 Yet what does being a “psychological parent” mean?
 It means that the relationship is not natural, not clear-cut.
 It means that in adoptive families, the parent-child relationship may be something that must be continually proved because it cannot be assumed.
 One way adoptive parents may seek to “prove” that they are “the” parents and are necessary to adoptees is to make themselves essential, which may mean being more controlling than the typical parent.
 One way adoptees may “prove” they are their adoptive parents’ children is by being more childlike, more immature, more dependent than typical sons and daughters, even when they are chronologically adults. . . .

-Yes, I know that some non-adopted children are damaged by abuse, poverty or other ills.
+Yes, I know that some non-adopted children are damaged by abuse, poverty, or other ills.
 I know many single parents have one or more risk factors in their families.
-Yet most, maybe all, of the problems that face vulnerable natural parents can be eliminated by societal and familial support, while the problems that occur in adoption, particularly when the parents are infertile and the adoption is closed, are inherent in adoption and cannot be prevented or eliminated.”
+Yet, most, if not all, of the problems that face vulnerable natural parents can be alleviated by societal and familial support.
+In contrast, the issues that occur in adoption, particularly when the parents are infertile and the adoption is closed, are inherent in adoption and cannot be prevented or eliminated.”

 http://pages.uoregon.edu/adoption/archive/AndersonCAAA.htm